uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * To access data from QLD Spatial go to http://qldspatial.information.qld.gov.au/
 * Search for "property boundaries and select the "property boundaries Queensland" option.
 * You could download this file, however, as it is the property boundaries for all of QLD, so you can find the trimmed file for our workshop here: https://cloudstor.aarnet.edu.au/plus/s/Mg7M6xYbtNYw3dd
+* Move the downloaded zip file to your project folder, and open the shapefile in QGIS

 ## Create a buffer to clip our data

+We now want to only keep data that is relevant to the St Lucia campus.
+To achieve that, we need a mask to clip data.

+We first need to select the lots that are relevant by using the "Select Feature by area or single click" (in the toolbar), clicking on the lots one by one (or drawing a rectangle around them) with the Shift key pressed.

+We can now create a buffer:

-Go to `Vector > Geoprocessing Tools > Buffer`
+* Go to `Vector > Geoprocessing Tools > Buffer`
-* Choose "UQ_Boundaries" as the Input Layer.
+* Choose "Brisbane_lot_plans" as the Input Layer, and tick the
 * There are many settings we can change to edit the shape of the buffer, but let's leave most of these as the defaults for now.
 * We can choose the distance that we want to create a buffer away from our vector.
 You'll note that the distance is currently in degrees, as the layer projection is EPSG:4283 GDA94, a geographic coordinate system.
 This might cause issues.
 * If you click Run.
 Your buffer won't look very good.
 We need to convert our layer to a local projected coordinate system.

+Let's reproject the layer for better results:

-Go to `Vector > Data Management Tools > Reproject Layer`
+* Go to `Vector > Data Management Tools > Reproject Layer`
-* Choose "UQ_Boundaries" as the Input Layer.
+* Choose "Brisbane_lot_plans" as the Input Layer.
 * We want to choose a local projected coordinate system such as GDA94 / MGA zone 56 or GDA2020 / MGA zone 56.
 This will convert our measurements to metres instead of degrees, and by choosing an Australian projection, it reduces distortion.
 * Click "Run"
 * The new scratch layer will look the same, but it now has a different projection.

 Let's create that buffer again.

+* Select the relevant lots
-Go to `Vector > Geoprocessing Tools > Buffer`
+* Go to `Vector > Geoprocessing Tools > Buffer`
-* This time choose "Reprojected" as the Input Layer.
+* This time choose "Reprojected" as the Input Layer, and tick "Selected features only"
 * You'll notice the distance is now in metres.
-For this instance, I want a larger buffer of 50m.
+For this instance, I want a larger buffer of 50 m.
-* If you click Run.
-Your buffer should be a good distance away from the orignal boundary.
+* When you click "Run", your buffer should be a good distance away from the original boundary.

-* Now we can Dissolve those layers together
+Now we can Dissolve those layers together:

-Go to `Vector > Geoprocessing Tools > Dissolve
+* Go to `Vector > Geoprocessing Tools > Dissolve
 * Choose "Buffered" as the Input Layer.
 * Let's save this one to file, rather than a temporary file.
 Click "..." next to "[Create Temporary Layer]", then "Save to file", and save it as something like **UQ Boundary** to your project folder.

-* **Note** the Buffer tool has a dissolve option, but it's important to know that there are many tools available.
+> **Note** the Buffer tool has a "dissolve" option, but it's important to know that there are many tools available.

 ## Build a virtual raster